S-Majoros/Population_Genetic_Structure/README.md

 # Population_Genetic_Structure
 R code for determining population genetic structure for various animal taxa and comparing structures across species with different biological traits.
+This script includes steps for reading in and filtering data, organizing data into clusters, grouping by region, running a multiple seqeunce alignment, calculating F-statisitcs and multi-allelic measures, calculating analysis of molecular variance, calaculating mismatch distributions, calculating analysis of variance, and calculating phylogenetic generalized least squares analyses.